Thank you for your interest in performing community service with North Kitsap Fishline!

 - Student Volunteers: Volunteers who are students needing 10 hours or less do not need to attend a New Volunteer Orientation.
 Student volunteers generally work 4-7pm in the food market on Wednesday evenings.

 - Diversion Program: Youth who complete their community service as part of the court’s diversion program have special protections.
-They are not under any obligation to relay their diversion status to anyone other than the Volunteer Manager.
+They are not under any obligation to relay their diversion status to anyone other than the Volunteer Coordinator.
 They are eligible to receive recommendations for jobs, school, etc. as if they are regular volunteers.

 - Court-ordered Community Service: Due to the nature of our work, which includes working with vulnerable populations, youth, and with the general public, we are unable to host court-ordered service for those who have been convicted of a crime involving a victim.
 Community service opportunities for those who fall into this category are posted in the court house.
 If you are eligible to perform court-ordered community service with Fishline, you will need to complete an application, consent to a background check, and provide a copy of your photo ID and a copy of your Order of Probation (which states the infraction and that you were assigned community service).